John Oliver Debunks Wacky COVID Vaccine ‘Magnet’ Myth

-Yes, on Tuesday, a woman named Joanna Overholt—who identified as a nurse practitioner—testified in front of the Ohio House Health Committee that she has somehow become “magnetic” after receiving the COVID-19 vaccine (a claim that is wholly unproven and, frankly, ludicrous).
-She then demonstrated just how “magnetic” she’s become, producing a key and a bobby pin and trying to stick them to her skin.
+Yes, on Tuesday, a woman named Joanna Overholt—who identified as a nurse practitioner—testified in front of the Ohio House Health Committee that she had somehow become “magnetic” after receiving the COVID-19 vaccine (a claim that is wholly unproven and, frankly, ludicrous).
+She then demonstrated just how “magnetic” she’d become, producing a key and a bobby pin and trying to stick them to her skin.

 Naturally, the clip went viral—and Oliver did his best to explain why he thinks this poor woman chose to embarrass herself publicly.